 It’s the first step that is often the hardest.
 Take a bungee jump for example.
 That first step of throwing yourself off a platform with just a rope is terrifying.
 It’s also a huge risk as if said rope doesn’t work, then that’s going to hurt.
 Yet once you’ve taken the risk, trusted the rope and experienced the exhilarating thrill that comes from bouncing up and down over hundreds of feet via your ankles, you’ll be far more likely to do it again.
 You might even decide to do something like a bungee jump in every continent of the world.
 That all stems from that first risk you took which gave you confidence and momentum to grow and continue on your journey.

 Reap the positive outcomes

 The overriding value of taking risks though is that more often than not, they can result in a positive outcome.
-Nobody would advocate going and sticking your month's pay packet on a 100/1 shot in the 3.05 hurdle race at Kempton, but a risk that has been carefully considered and quantified can change your life for the better.
+A risk that has been carefully considered and quantified can change your life for the better.
 You’ll never know if you can succeed at something, whether it be a career in IT, running a marathon or taking on a Man v Food challenge unless you are brave enough to try.

 There’s always going to be a risk involved in trying something new.
 But if you give it your best shot and put everything you can into achieving your goals, then you can make it happen.
 That’s where the real value in taking risks lies.